tomjoht/learnapidoc/_docs/resources/docapis_eventbrite_example.md

 {% include course_image.html filename="eventbritepersonaloauthtoken" ext_print="png" ext_web="png" alt="Customizing the Parameters and Authorization information the Eventbrite Console" caption="Customizing the Parameters and Authorization information the Eventbrite Console" %}

 Click the **Call Resource** button and then scroll down to the Response Body section to observe the response.
-It should contain the body text for the EventBrite page.
+It should contain the body text for the Eventbrite page.
 (If there's an error with the OAuth token or event ID, you'll see an error response instead.)

 ## 4. Get the jQuery AJAX code for the request